 Support arrangements for students unable to come onto campus

-We acknowledge that there are some circumstances in which you may be unable to attend on-campus.
+There are a number of circumstances in which you may be unable to attend on-campus.
 Some of these circumstances are outlined below, along with the support and arrangements which can be offered.

 Students who need to self-isolate during the year

-During the academic year, you may be required to self-isolate for a two-week period for the following reasons:
+During the academic year, you may be required to self-isolate for a ten-day period for the following reasons:

 - If you develop COVID-19 symptoms or live with someone who develops symptoms

 - If NHS Test and Trace or the University contact you to advise that you have been in close contact with someone who has COVID-19